 About This Data

 Colorado follows the federal WARN Act with no additional state-level requirements.
 All data on this page is sourced from official filings published by the Colorado Dept of Labor.
-Filings are updated regularly but may not reflect same-day submissions.
+Updated daily on business days.
+View source data at Colorado Dept of Labor →

 Recent Colorado Filings